Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

 \subsubsection{Martingale problem and proof of Theorem~\ref{T.SRWALK}}

-\paragraph{\emph{Existence}} The \emph{existence} of solutions of the martingale problem for a spatial model on $\U^G$ is shown first in \cite{GSW} for Fleming-Viot models and will be detailed for branching in a more general context in \cite{gmuk}.
-We give here the basic steps.
+\paragraph{\emph{Existence}} The \emph{existence} of solutions of the martingale problem for a spatial model on $\U^G$ is shown first in \cite{GSW} for Fleming-Viot models.
+We give here the basic steps for the branching case.

+\paragraph{(1)} The first step is to work on \emph{finite} geographic spaces $G_n \uparrow G$ with finite $G_n$ which are abelian groups embedded in $G$ such that the random walks on the finite spaces converge to the one on the infinite space.
+This is achieved by using on $G_n$ a random walk, which, if $G_n$ is a subgroup of $G$, suppresses all jumps leading out of $G_n$.
+If $G=\Z^d$ we can use $G_n =\{-n,\dots,n\}^d$ and addition modulo $2n$ for the addition on $G_n$.
+Next we show using the duality that the solutions for the geographic spaces $G_n$ converge to a solution of the martingale problem for $G$.
+Since the dual is a Markov pure jump process this is a standard procedure.
+The details on the approximation of the model on infinite geographic space with finite geographic spaces is explained in \cite{GSW} and therefore we are short here.

-\paragraph{(1)} The first step is to work on \emph{finite} geographic spaces with the \emph{approximation} by individual based models.
-The limit of individual based models on finite $G$ uses the result for the non-spatial case and applies it to each component to get an i.i.d.\ system of evolving components corresponding to a $\U$-valued Feller diffusion and then superpose on these i.i.d.\ evolutions of components the \emph{interactions}, i.e.\ the migration of individuals converging to the mass flow in geographic space.
-The existence of this limit with individual based models, we do not repeat here, compare \cite{GPWmp13,GSW} for the Fleming-Viot model and \cite{Gl12} for non-spatial branching which allows to write out the formal proof.
+Now the argument continues with the \emph{approximation by individual} based models on \emph{finite} $G_n$.
+The \emph{independent branching processes} on each site converge to i.i.d.\ $\U^{G_n}$ Feller diffusions as we know.
+The limit of individual based models on finite $G_n$ uses the result for the non-spatial case and applies it to each component to get an i.i.d.\ system of evolving components corresponding to what we call a $\U^{G_n}$-valued Feller diffusion.
+On the other hand it is well known that the configuration $(\bar\mfu_\xi)_{\xi \in G_n}$ under the \emph{pure migration} process converges to the deterministic mean flow given by the SDE specified by the drift term.
+What about the genealogy?
+Since the distances between two individuals at positions $i$ and $j$ at two fixed sites are changing only due to the flow since we evaluate for the time $t$ state two individuals located at positions $i'$ and $j'$ with the respective individual sampling measures at time $0$ at positions $i'$ and $j'$ given by the reweighted original measures namely $\nu(\cdot,i')\otimes \nu(\cdot,j')a_t(i,i')a_t(j,j')$.
+The migration dynamics acting on $\U$ above is therefore converging to the mass flow in geographic space moving the time-$0$ genealogical state via its measure $\nu$ only and hence we have convergence.

+Next we impose on these i.i.d.\ evolutions of components the \emph{interactions}, i.e.\ the \emph{migration} of individuals.
+The \emph{combination of the two mechanisms} has to be shown to converge to the $\U^{G_n}$-valued solution of our martingale problem.
+Here we use the \emph{Trotter formula} as follows.

+Consider time intervals of length $h/2$ for some $h>0$.
+Alternating we apply during these time intervals one of the two dynamics.
+We note that for each $d$ these $h$-indexed dynamics we have a duality to the corresponding dual process applying alternatively migration resp.\ coalescence.
+One can see due to the simple nature of this dual that the Trotter formula holds, that is, the $h$-approximations converge to the process, which implies then that this holds for the original process.